faidertms/faidertms/README.md

 # Hi, I'm Thiago 👋

 I have a degree in Computer Engineering and I'm a Full-Stack developer since 2018.
-I currently work as a Tech Leader at Softbuilder.
+I currently work as a Full-Stack developer at Phi.
 Because I'm passionate about technology, no matter if it's hardware or software, I'm always looking to learn new technologies.

 🌱 I'm Currently learning Kubernetes and Golang.